Skip to main content

 You can monitor your current pipeline usage, pipeline hours, and document storage units (DSU) anytime on the Usage dashboard.

-All your usage information is visible on the Usage dashboard, which you can access from your profile.
-Click your initials in the top right corner and choose Usage.
+All your usage information is visible on the Usage dashboard, which youc an access from organization settings:

 The top of the dashboard shows a summary of all the information.
 To see how the data breaks down by pipeline, check the table at the bottom of the dashboard.